Date of Easter: Theory

 That is, the year number Y in the Christian era is divided by 19, and the remainder plus 1 is the golden number.
-(Some sources specify that you add 1 before taking the remainder; in that case, you need to treat a result of 0 as golden number 19.
-In the formula above we take the remainder first and then add 1, so no such adjustment is necessary.)
+(Some sources specify that one adds 1 before taking the remainder; in that case, one needs to treat a result of 0 as the golden number 19.
+In the formula above, the remainder is taken first and then 1 is added, so no such adjustment is necessary.)
 (Note: "the [Golden Number] of a year AD is found by adding one, dividing by 19, and taking the remainder (treating 0 as 19)."(Blackburn & Holford-Strevens 1999).)

 Cycles of 19 years are not all the same length, because they may have either four or five leap years.
 But a period of four cycles, 76 years (a Callippic cycle), has a length of 76 × 365 + 19 = 27,759 days (if it does not cross a century division).
 There are 235 × 4 = 940 lunar months in this period, so the average length is 27759 / 940 or about 29.530851 days.
 There are 76 × 6 = 456 usual nominal 30-day lunar months and the same number of usual nominal 29-day months, but with 19 of these lengthened by a day on leap days, plus 24 intercalated months of 30 days and four intercalated months of 29 days.
 Since this is longer than the true length of a synodic month, about 29.53059 days, the calculated Paschal full moon gets later and later compared to the astronomical full moon, unless a correction is made as in the Gregorian system (see below).

 The paschal or Easter-month is the first one in the year to have its fourteenth day (its formal full moon) on or after 21 March.
 Easter is the Sunday after its 14th day (or, saying the same thing, the Sunday within its third week).
 The paschal lunar month always begins on a date in the 29-day period from 8 March to 5 April inclusive.
-Its fourteenth day, therefore, always falls on a date between 21 March and 18 April inclusive (in the Gregorian or Julian calendar, for the Western and Eastern system, resp.), and the following Sunday then necessarily falls on a date in the range 22 March to 25 April inclusive.
+It is the fourteenth day, therefore, always falls on a date between 21 March and 18 April inclusive (in the Gregorian or Julian calendar, for the Western and Eastern system, resp.), and the following Sunday then necessarily falls on a date in the range 22 March to 25 April inclusive.
 However, in the Western system Easter cannot fall on 22 March during the 300-year period 1900–2199 (see below).

-In the solar calendar Easter is called a moveable feast since its date varies within a 35-day range.
+In the solar calendar, Easter is called a moveable feast because its date is not fixed each year (unlike, e.g., Christmas).
 But in the lunar calendar, Easter is always the third Sunday in the paschal lunar month, and is no more "moveable" than any holiday that is fixed to a particular day of the week and week within a month, such as Thanksgiving.